 University of San Francisco is among your best bets if you want to study Entrepreneurial Studies.
 Graduates of the Entrepreneurship program earn an average of $44,715 in their early career salary and $99,561 in their mid-career salary.
 The setting in a significant city is great for young people trying to find adequate chances for social networking, experience, and exploration.

 It's difficult to beat Hofstra University if you wish to pursue Entrepreneurial Studies as a major.
 Graduates from the Entrepreneurial Studies major at Hofstra University get 15.9% more than the standard college grad in this field.
-It is based in the suburban location of Hempstead, New York.
+This school is located in the suburban region of Hempstead, New York, near to shops and other amusement.

 Every student who is interested in Entrepreneurial Studies has to look into University of Washington - Seattle Campus.
 Entrepreneurship students from University of Washington - Seattle Campus earn a boost of around 12.9% above the typical income of entrepreneurial studies graduates.
 University of Washington - Seattle Campus is among the largest schools in Washington.